Primroses are one of the most hopeful signs of spring, even if they appear in the grocery store, rather than the garden, as these did.

 Country Heritage by Villeroy & Boch provides a clean, white palette.
 This is my “everyday” dinnerware, a pattern I share with my daughter-in-law, Annie.
 When each of the girls set up their own establishment (with or without a mate), we shopped together for a set of plain white china and this was Annie’s choice.
 I liked it so much I added it to my collection a year later.
 Sadly, it’s now discontinued.
-The pieces are beautifully shaped pieces, particularly the rice bowl, and offered a wide array of serving pieces.
+The pieces are beautifully shaped, particularly the rice bowl, and the pattern offered a wide array of serving bowls and platters.
 We both love it.

 The goblets are a combination of Graham Green and Isabella Green, both by Juliska.
 They too are discontinued, but sometimes available at Replacements.
 I bought the set several years ago from Juliska just as they were finishing with it and got it for a terrific discount.